hieuvp/learning-monitoring/prometheus-introduction/README.md

 ### Prometheus Storage

-- It stores metrics in memory and local on-disk in an own custom, efficient format.

-- Local time series database stores time series data in a custom format **on disk**.
+- Local time series database stores time series data in a custom format **on-disk**.
 - Local storage is limited by single nodes in its scalability and durability.
   Instead of trying to solve clustered storage in Prometheus itself, Prometheus has a set of interfaces that allow integrating with **remote storage** systems.